Is it Time to Ditch the Tradition of Eating Meat During Festivities?

 In late November and early December comes the Jewish Festival of Light.
 It commemorates the Maccabean Revolt against the Syrian-Greek army and the rededication of the Second Temple in Jerusalem in the second century B.C.

-Today, the holiday is celebrated with the lighting of the menorah, games, gifts, and of course, traditional foods.
+Today, the holiday is celebrated with the lighting of the menorah, games, gifts, and, of course, traditional foods.
 As the oil in the temple lamp is key to the celebrations, foods that are cooked in oil are often eaten at this celebration.
 This includes latkes, fritters made with potatoes or a variety of other vegetables, and sufganiyot, or doughnuts.
-Also popular is beef brisket, and all of this can be made vegan, even the brisket, thanks to the miracle of seitan.
+Also popular is beef brisket.
+All of this can be made vegan, even the brisket, thanks to the miracle of seitan.

 Try these vegan Hanukkah tips.